torvalds/linux/Documentation/media/uapi/dvb/video-fwrite.rst

 This system call can only be used if VIDEO_SOURCE_MEMORY is selected in the ioctl call VIDEO_SELECT_SOURCE.
 The data provided shall be in PES format, unless the capability allows other formats.
-If O_NONBLOCK is not specified the function will block until buffer space is available.
+If O_NONBLOCK is yest specified the function will block until buffer space is available.
 The amount of data to be transferred is implied by count.